vidurbh/BackendAutomation/README.md

-This project includes a very basic hybrid framework, We have used pytest for running the tests.
-Code is written in Python
+This project includes a basic framework for API Testing, We have used pytest for running the tests.
+Code is written in Python and requests library is used

 ## Table of Contents
 - [Installation](#installation)